-- (4) The CEO may give the person directions regarding compliance with the safety measures required by this by-law. - (5) The cost of the safety measures must be paid by the person who engages in the work.
+(4) The CEO may give the person performing the work directions regarding compliance with the safety measures required by this by-law.

-(6) A person commits an offence of strict liability if the person fails to comply with clause (2).
+- (5) The cost of the safety measures must be paid by the person who performs the work. - (6) A person commits an offence of strict liability if the person fails to comply with clause (2).